Automattic/jetpack/docs/development-environment.md

 There are three types of builds:

 * ### Development build
-	The standard development build will create unminified versions of the JavaScript and CSS files.
+	The standard development build will create un-minified versions of the JavaScript and CSS files.
 To build Jetpack like this run:

 	```sh
 	yarn build
 	```

 * ### Continuous Development build
 	By default the development build above will run once and if you change any of the files, you need to run `yarn build` again to see the changes on the site.
-If you want to avoid that, you can run a continous build that will rebuild anytime it sees any changes on your local filesystem.
+If you want to avoid that, you can run a continuous build that will rebuild anytime it sees any changes on your local filesystem.
 To run it, use:

 	```sh
 	yarn watch